YoobeeWebTutors/yoobee-web-best-practices/best-practices/html.md

 * Don’t use div or p tags for lists unless justified
 * Use label fields to label each form field
 * If nesting views across files (like in some Wordpress templates), use HTML comments to indicate which elements you're closing
+* Don’t use images where CSS styles could be used instead
 * Use title-case for headers and titles and use CSS to apply all caps or all lowercase, i.e. text-transform:uppercase/lowercase